alinedmelo/show-website-ip/README.md

 # Show Website IP

-A simple plugin that shows the active website IP address.
+A simple Browser extension that shows the active website IP address.